gabetucker2/gostack/README.md

  ---

-Future made will have the primary goal of optimizing runtime efficiency to make **gostack** more suitable for general use.
+Future updates will have the primary goal of optimizing runtime efficiency to make **gostack** more suitable for general use.

 Please email [gabeqtucker@gmail.com](mailto:gabeqtucker@gmail.com) with any inquiries.